What's your philosophical personality?

 One of the core areas of philosophy—aesthetics—concerns the nature of the arts, and addresses questions like: What is beauty?
 What is an aesthetic judgment?
 What is the relationship between art and reality?
 Does art lie?
 Plus, countless films and novels explore philosophical themes, from personal identity (Memento) to cloning (Never Let Me Go), from inequality (The Dark Knight, Parasite) to the nature of time (Interstellar, Arrival).

-Come explore these and other topics in the following course, which satisfies the Arts requirement of GE:
+Come explore these and other topics in the following courses, which satisfy the Arts requirement of GE:

 A core discipline in the Humanities, philosophy questions everything!
 You can satisfy your C2 requirement at CSUN with a wide range of classes at the lower- and upper-division levels.